The Miles Franklin Literary Award

 Alec T. Bolton (1926-1996), Portrait of Patrick White, Centennial Park, 1983.
 Image courtesy of the National Library of Australia: nla.pic-an14600815-1.

-First won by future Nobel Prize winner Patrick White in 1957 for his novel Voss, the award has achieved prominence around the world, recognising excellence in Australian Literature.
+The prize was first won by future Nobel Prize winner Patrick White in 1957 for his novel Voss.
 White's prize back then was £500.
+Since then the award has achieved prominence around the world.

-Thea Astley won the award four times, the first time, in 1962, was for The Well-Dressed Explorer.
+Thea Astley won the award four times; the first time, in 1962, was for The Well-Dressed Explorer.
 She won it again in 1965 for The Slow Natives, and in 1972 for The Acolyte.
-Drylands won in 2000.
+Her novel Drylands won in 2000.
 Drylands was described by the judges as:

 Astley shared her 1962 win with George Turner for his work The Cupboard under the Stairs, and her 2000 win with Kim Scott for his novel Benang.